Homemade Antipasto Salad Recipe

 - 1-1/2 cups olive oil

 - 1. Cook pasta according to package directions.
 Drain; rinse with cold water.
-In several large bowls, combine pasta, green peppers, tomatoes, onions, beans, salami, pepperoni, cheese and olives.
+In several large bowls, combine pasta with next eight ingredients.

-- 2. Place vinegar, sugar, oregano, salt and pepper in a blender.
+- 2. For dressing, pulse vinegar, sugar, oregano and seasonings in a blender.
 While processing, gradually add oil in a steady stream.
-Pour over pasta salad; toss to coat.
+Pour over salad; toss to coat.
 Refrigerate, covered, 4 hours or overnight.
-Yield: 50 (3/4-cup) servings.
+Yield: 50 servings.

 Reviews for Homemade Antipasto Salad